RanjanPriya12/Nextjs-Practice/README.md

 * Passing data between a parent layout and its children is not possible.
 * Layouts do not have access to the current route segment(s).
 To access route segments, you can use useSelectedLayoutSegment or useSelectedLayoutSegments in a Client Component.
 * The root layout is a Server Component by default and can not be set to a Client Component.

+## Templates
+* Templates are similar to layouts in that they wrap each child layout or page.
+Unlike layouts that persist across routes and maintain state, templates create a new instance for each of their children on navigation.